f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    The complete AS3 schema is documented in the
    `AS3 Schema Reference <http://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3/refguide/schema-reference.html>`__

-The AS3 declaration is a JSON based schema document.
+The AS3 declaration is a JSON-based schema document.
 The schema implements various nested ``class`` attributes that define the acceptable input attributes and values.
 The simplest useful representation of an AS3 declaration can be depicted as: